nWwWm/GTFindOBins/README.md

 ## Installation

-To use GTFinderOBins, you must have Python 3 installed on your system.
+To use GTFinderOBins, you must have Python 3.10 or above installed on your system.
 You can download Python 3 from the official website: https://www.python.org/downloads/

 Once you have Python 3 installed, you can install the required dependencies using pip: